preactjs/preact/CONTRIBUTING.md

 2. Make a PR where **only** the version number is incremented in `package.json` (note: We follow `SemVer` conventions)
 3. Wait until the PR is approved and merged.
 4. Switch back to the `main` branch and pull the merged PR
-5. Run `pnpm run build && npm publish`
+5. Run `pnpm run build && pnpm publish`
    1. Make sure you have 2FA enabled in npm, otherwise the above command will fail.
-   2. If you're doing a pre-release add `--tag next` to the `npm publish` command to publish it under a different tag (default is `latest`)
+   2. If you're doing a pre-release add `--tag next` to the `pnpm publish` command to publish it under a different tag (default is `latest`)
 6. Publish the release notes and create the correct git tag.
 7. Tweet it out